tammet/gkc/README.md

 can change the `makefile` for optionally compiling without
 them: check the comments in the `makefile`.

-Third option is to compile with the autotools under Linux: install `bison`, `flex`, `automake` and `libtool`, rename `makefile` to something different and then do
+The third option is to compile with the autotools under Linux: install `bison`, `flex`, `automake` and `libtool`, rename `makefile` to something different and then do